ibtj21/DSA2020_PROJECT1/README.md

 ---

-- **Regional Performance:**
+- **Regional Performance:** Understanding which regions generate the most revenue to target promotions.

-  The *Revenue by Region* analysis indicates the Midwest region leads with 4,500 in revenue, followed by East and West.
+   For example, the *Revenue by Region* analysis indicates the Midwest region leads with 4,500 in revenue, followed by East and West.

   | Region  | Region Revenue |
   |---------|----------------|